2010 South Pacific Cruise from Vancouver to Auckland aboard the Volendam

 Other than one astronomy lecture I want to attend this morning, the day is free to do as I wish.
 There is no Internet connection or cellular service today due to our position on the globe.
 I take the opportunity to take photos of the inside of the ship, since there is some beautiful artwork (sculpture, painting, tapestry), and the public rooms and atrium are so classy looking.

 Everyone except me have Cherries Jubilee, which again, is also flambéed before being served.
-Everyone thoroughly enjoyed themselves.
+Needless to say, we all thoroughly enjoy ourselves!
 There is a $20/person charge for this restaurant…well worth it for a nice change from the other options for dinner.

 Oct 7, 2010 – Thursday – Volendam at sea, enroute Hawaii to American Samoa